mostafa/xk6-kafka/README.md

 8. How can I consume from multiple partitions on a single topic?

     You can configure your reader to consume from a (list of) topic(s) and its partitions using a consumer group.
-This can be achieved by setting `groupTopics`, `groupID` and a few other options for timeouts, intervals and lags.
+This can be achieved by setting `groupTopics`, `groupId` and a few other options for timeouts, intervals and lags. (`groupID` remains accepted as a legacy alias.)
 Have a look at the [`test_consumer_group.js`](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_consumer_group.js) example script.

 9. How can I use autocompletion in IDEs?